+35725368683

 Access to Healthcare

 Living in Cyprus, you can access the GeSY (General Health System, GHS).
 The GHS is a public sector and is available for citizens and residents of Cyprus.
 The European Commission, in the report State of Health in the EU – Cyprus– Country Health Profile 2021, writes that the Cypriot population is among the healthiest in the EU.
-Also, life expectancy in Cyprus is well above the average for Europe as a whole.
-The report commends the effort put into making the GHS a fully functioning and efficient system.
+Also, life expectancy in Cyprus is well above the average for Europe.
+The report commends the effort to make the GHS a fully functioning and efficient system.

 Additionally, the private health sector in Cyprus is of a very high standard.
 Cyprus boasts a number of excellent private hospitals, clinics and medical centres.